-- Alert central fleet management when ride sharing asset requires service due to odors in the car before a poor customer experience occurs
+Digital olfaction provides objective odor monitoring that can alert central fleet management when ride sharing asset requires service due to odors in the car before a poor customer experience occurs.

-- Detect driver behavior that violates rental contract (ex.
+- Detect driver behavior that violates agreements (ex.
 Smoking, pets, etc.)

 - Enable enforcement of clean car policies for ridesharing companies with quantifiable cabin odor data

 - Provide human perception scores in autonomous fleets

 The Digital Olfaction Automotive Consortium brings together key players across the automotive industry to address industry trends attributed to new mobility services and the evolution of self-driving cars.

 Cabin air quality continues to be a core focus in the automotive and mobility space—whether for shared or personal vehicles.
 In the case of shared car services (i.e. rentals, rideshare or carshare), ensuring a “clean” cabin speaks to the customer experience and ultimately overall brand trust.
 This is especially important as the shared mobility market becomes more crowded.